Skip to main content

 Karnataka Rules (Post-2020)

 Karnataka's previous land reform restrictions on non-agriculturists were amended in 2020.
-Today, both Karnataka and Tamil Nadu allow any Indian citizen to purchase agricultural land.
+Today, both Karnataka and Tamil Nadu allow a resident Indian buyer to purchase agricultural land.
 As with any property transaction, verifying title and encumbrance is essential in both states.

 Tamil Nadu Rules (Hosur/Thalli)